 Test cases should be traceable.
 Traceability is gained by linking test cases to requirements, user stories or tasks.
 Test traceability proves that the application functions as expected and ensures effortless access to the original task/requirement.
 When testing a feature on any project, we should avoid closing the task without providing a connection to the test cases we created or used.

 Read up on how to make your test cases SMART:

 How to maintain test cases

-- Each time you approach a new task, write test cases for it.
+Each time you approach a new user story or feature task, write test cases for it.
+Also, if you find a severe bug, cover that scenario with test cases.

-- If it changes some existing behaviour, update the old test cases as well.
+If a task changes some existing behavior, update the old test cases as well.
 In that way, you'll always have a set of test cases that actually reflect the app.

 Versioning test suites

-If you are working on several app versions at the same time, a good idea is to branch off your current test suite and start maintaining a new one.
+If you are working on several app versions at the same time or on projects with multiple products, a good idea is to branch off your current test suite and start maintaining a new one.

 At some point in time, you'll have fresh test cases in the new suite that will not interfere with testing the current version.